504 Accommodations in Schools

 How to Request Reasonable 504 Accommodations

-Most states allow you to bring a claim of disability discrimination against schools who deny requests for reasonable accommodations for a disabled child.
+Most states allow you to bring a claim of disability discrimination against schools that deny requests for reasonable accommodations for a child with a disability.
 If you are denied such reasonable accommodations, an attorney should be consulted regarding the applicable statutes of limitations and procedural requirements for bringing a claim of enforcement.

 For a detailed explanation of how 504 Accommodations laws apply to private schools, click here.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help